bra1nDump/ai-task-vscode/docs/backlog.md

 - Create a company and apply for open ai credits

 # Done

+- Allow excluding files and not only directories for the @task magic search
+- Trouble should performance
+  - Profile extension
+  - Comment out various application loops until the slowness goes away (it seems like this is where the bottleneck is)
+    - It might also be within the range tracking, because more edits are performed.
+If range tracking is the issue we might have to have a similar approach to registering a range to be updated as cursorless does

 - Logging is still kinda broken
   - \` appear in strange places (aka right after some </file> closes)